rentpath/ag-react-searchbar-demo.js/README.md

 This is a proof-of-concept (POC) using React/Redux to rebuild the AG search bar.
 This POC is meant to be a conversation starter on ways to use React and Redux at Rentpath.
+The code has not been optimized so you may notice some duplication or refactoring opportunities - this was done on purpose to help the beginning react developer more easily understand react concepts.

 This came about out of a frustration in trying to change the existing AG code.
 The existing code is very difficult to work with due to